tarwn/lessthandot-hugo/blogs/content/posts/2011-09-25-aggregates-with-multiple-tables.md

 </center> </div>

 <p>
-Now, let&#8217;s verify these results by only running Ordered amounts.
+Now, let's verify these results by only running Ordered amounts.
 </p>

 <p>
-Let&#8217;s run this query (I re-wrote using CTE for simplicity):
+Let's run this query (I re-wrote using CTE for simplicity):
 </p>

 <pre lang="tsql">